techieeliot/Eliot-Sanford-Portfolio/README.md

 Please offer report any feedback to me via Pull Request and/or Twitter dm @techieEliot.

-Thanks for reading this far,
+Thanks for reading thus far,
 Eliot Sanford